Aluskin2/java-battleships/README.md

 # java-battleships
-It was project made by me for Java programming classes
+It was a project made by me for Java programming classes

 You can start the game running the **Main.java** file